mw10104587/data2-Philanthropy/README.md

 - Carnegie Hall
 - Lincoln Center
-- Met
+- The Metropolitan Museum of Arts
-- Met Opera
+- The Metropolitan Opera
-- MoMA
+- Museum of Modern Art
-- Philharmonic
+- New York Philharmonic
-- Amnh
+- American Museum of Natural History
-- Art and Design
+- Museum of Arts and Design
 - Brooklyn Public Library
-- Frick
+- Frick Collection
 - New York Public Library
-- 911 memorial
+- 9/11 memorial
 - Cooper Hewitt/Smithsonian
 - New York Transit Museum
 - The Morgan Library and Museum